Rotator Cuff Injury

 Several types of shoulder use commonly trigger rotator cuff injury:

-Repetitive reaching — Overhead arm positions narrow the tight space that the rotator cuff tendons must pass through.
-Pushups, swimming, house painting, filing, building construction, auto mechanic work and other activities can cause injury of the rotator cuff.
+- Repetitive reaching — Overhead arm positions narrow the tight space that the rotator cuff tendons must pass through.
+Pushups, pitching a baseball, swimming, house painting, filing, building construction, auto mechanic work and other activities can cause injury of the rotator cuff.

 In addition, your shoulder can be injured more easily if it is out of shape.
 The narrow space that envelops the rotator cuff tendons becomes even narrower if your shoulder muscles are weakened or tight.
 When this happens, routine shoulder movements are more likely to cause tendon friction.